Salary Arbitrage Country Match Runway Calculator Retire Abroad Expat Taxes Compare Countries Statistics & Data Try It Free →

 WHAT GHANA IS ACTUALLY LIKE

-G hana was the first sub-Saharan African country to gain independence from colonial rule, in 1957, and that fact still shapes everything about the place in ways you feel before you can articulate them.
-There is a confidence here, a foundational pride that makes Ghana feel different from its neighbors in ways that statistics can't capture.
-Accra doesn't perform for outsiders.
-The Ghanaian middle class is real, growing, and has opinions about its own country that have nothing to do with what expats think of it.
-Most Americans moving to Ghana expect to arrive as relative experts on African development and spend the first month quietly recalibrating.
+G hana was the first sub-Saharan African country to win independence from colonial rule, in 1957, and that fact still shapes everything in ways you feel before articulating.
+There is a confidence here, a foundational pride making Ghana feel different from its neighbors in ways statistics cannot capture.
+Accra does not perform for outsiders.
+The Ghanaian middle class is real, growing, and holds opinions about its own country having nothing to do with what expats think of it.
+Most Americans arrive expecting to be relative experts on African development and spend the first month quietly recalibrating.

-The cost picture is genuinely attractive.
-Living in Ghana runs roughly 62% cheaper than in the United States, and a single person can live comfortably in Accra for around $1,100 a month, which drops closer to $1,000 in Takoradi.
-That budget covers decent housing, food, and transport but won't stretch to the imported-goods lifestyle some expats try to maintain.
-Healthcare is the honest complication.
-The public system is under-resourced, wait times are long, and serious conditions typically mean flying to South Africa or Europe.
-Private clinics in Accra are competent for routine care and not ruinously expensive, but Americans with any underlying health concerns need real coverage, not assumptions.
-Bureaucracy for foreign residents is a patience exercise.
-Residency permits, work permits, and the Ghana Card process all move slowly and require multiple visits to offices that don't always have consistent information.
+The cost picture is genuinely attractive, running roughly 62% below the United States, with a single person living comfortably in Accra for around $1,100 monthly and closer to $1,000 in Takoradi.
+That budget covers decent housing, food, and transport without stretching to the imported-goods lifestyle some expats attempt to maintain.
+Healthcare is the honest complication, since the public system is under-resourced with long waits and serious conditions typically meaning flights to South Africa or Europe, while Accra private clinics handle routine care competently without being ruinous, though anyone with underlying health concerns needs real coverage rather than assumptions.
+Foreign-resident bureaucracy is a patience exercise, since residency permits, work permits, and the Ghana Card process all move slowly and require repeat visits to offices that do not always hold consistent information.

-Americans living in Ghana are usually surprised by two things in opposite directions.
-The first is how easy the language is.
-English is the official language and genuinely spoken everywhere in Accra and Kumasi, not just by the educated class.
-You can handle daily life, negotiate rent, and argue with your landlord entirely in English, which is not something you can say about most countries at this price point.
-The second surprise is the infrastructure gap.
-Power cuts, called "dumsor" locally, have improved but not disappeared.
+Two surprises arrive from opposite directions.
+The first is how easy the language is, since English is official and genuinely spoken everywhere across Accra and Kumasi rather than only among the educated class, letting you handle daily life, negotiate rent, and argue with your landlord entirely in English, which is not true of most countries at this price point.
+The second is the infrastructure gap.
+Power cuts, locally called dumsor, have improved without disappearing.
 Roads outside major cities can be brutal.
-Air quality in Accra sits low, and the traffic is a daily test of temperament.
-What makes Americans stay is harder to quantify: the social warmth is genuine rather than transactional, the food is honest and good, and there is something about living in a country that is clearly building toward something rather than managing a long decline.
+Accra air quality sits low and the traffic tests temperament daily.
+What keeps Americans here resists quantification: social warmth that is genuine rather than transactional, food that is honest and good, and something about living in a country clearly building toward something rather than managing a long decline.

-In the first weeks, get your bearings in Accra before committing to a neighborhood.
-East Legon, Labone, and Airport Residential are where most expats land, with reason, but they carry expat pricing to match.
-Register with the Ghana Immigration Service early and don't wait until your visa-on-arrival stamp is nearly expired to start the process.
-Open a local bank account as soon as you can, because cash still dominates many transactions and ATMs can be unreliable with foreign cards.
-Most Americans use a SafetyWing policy for the first year while sorting out local healthcare options, it runs around $45 a month and covers emergency evacuation, which given the healthcare quality scores here is the part that actually matters.
-Join one of the Accra expat Facebook groups before you arrive.
-They are relentlessly practical, full of people who have already made the mistakes you're about to consider making, and unlike most expat communities, the Ghana one tends to actually like where it lives.
+Get your bearings in Accra before committing to a neighborhood.
+East Legon, Labone, and Airport Residential are where most expats land, with reason, carrying expat pricing to match.
+Register with the Ghana Immigration Service early rather than waiting until your visa-on-arrival stamp nearly expires.
+Open a local bank account as soon as possible, since cash still dominates many transactions and ATMs handle foreign cards unreliably.
+Most Americans carry a SafetyWing policy through the first year while sorting local healthcare options, running around $45 monthly and covering emergency evacuation, which given the healthcare scores here is the part that actually matters.
+And join one of the Accra expat Facebook groups before arriving, since they are relentlessly practical, full of people who already made the mistakes you are considering, and unlike most expat communities the Ghana one tends to genuinely like where it lives.

 COST OF LIVING SNAPSHOT